Acupressure Points Chart – Acupressure Points for Self-Treatment

 What is the first thing you do when you have any form of aches & pains?
 We knew you grabbed the bottle of aspirin or ibuprofen standing in the medicine cupboard.
 We all do it.
 However, did you know that taking the medication can lead to a wrecked gut, stress the liver, and destroy sleep?

 We are not saying using NSAIDs is wrong, as they have a place in society.
-Using them is great when recovering from surgery or some major injury.
+Using them is great when recovering from surgery or some significant injury.
 However, using them as an over-the-counter pain relief only masks the pain and does not help with inflammation.

 Tips to Relieve Pain for Acne Problems